Ana-hub-g/indus-quiz/readme.md

 sidebar_left.php
 sidebar_right.php

-use you own styling as you are willing to add.
+use your own styling as you are willing to add.